pericles-project/EcoBuilder/README.md

 # EcoBuilder
-Tool for the creation of Digital Ecosystem Models
+The EcoBuilder is a tool for the creation of Digital Ecosystem Models via Java API or via GUI.
+It is not released, yet.

+The Digital Ecosystem Model and the EcoBuilder will be released on Q4 2016.

 ## Links